 PZI Zen Online: Three threads: Anna Swier’ s poem: ‘There’s a Light in Me’.
 The light in us wholly unharmed even in extremes of suffering, a place for the Muses to meet us.
 ‘Terma’ – a Tibetan teaching hidden in physical objects or even concealed in your mind or memory- written in indecipherable Dakini script, to be found by you.
 Concealed in physical objects or even in your mind/memory, written texts or even email! little reminders that we are already awake.
 When we hold light and silence everyone can feel it it changes the field.
 As recorded June 16th 2020.

 In the evening dharma talk John introduces us to an ancestor in the koan tradition, Dahui Zonggao 大慧宗杲 (Ta-hui Tsung-kao, Daie Soko), 1089-1163 and his disciple Wuzhuo Miaozong (無著妙宗; 1096–1170 CE), Miaozong lived during the Song dynasty and was one of the first nuns to be included in an imperially sanctioned Zen lineage history.
 The conversation between Dahui and Miaozong is instructive of his early method of using only the ‘head of the koan’ and becoming one with it.
 His method was formulated for his culture.

-Hakuin’s “Woman at the Inn” the woman is unknown but kept the inn in which pilgrims coming study with Hakuin stayed.
+Hakuin’s “Woman at the Inn,” the woman is unknown but kept the inn where pilgrims coming to study with Hakuin stayed.
 Hakuin’s dharma talk spoke of the pure land of mind and the buddha of light in your own body.
-When that buddha of light appears…everything glows with a great light.
-The woman mediated day and night and one day while washing a pot she has a breakthrough.
+When that buddha of light appears, everything glows with a great light.
+The woman meditated day and night and one day while washing a pot she has a breakthrough.